 How much does Breast Reduction cost?

 If you do not have insurance coverage, or you choose to self-pay, you should expect to budget $9,000 to $11,000 for combined physician, OR, and anesthesia fees.
 We believe patients make better decisions when they understand the options and cost ranges for breast reduction surgery.
-We are happy to provide a basic price range for breast reduction surgery, but final costs cannot be determined prior to your consult with Dr. Mess.
+We are happy to explain a general price range for breast reduction surgery, but your final costs cannot be determined prior to your consultation appointment with Dr. Mess.

-The best way to determine your breast reduction pricing is to come in for a consult with Dr. Mess.
-Our Columbia office is conveniently located and easily assessable from both Washington, D.C. and Baltimore.
+The best way to learn about your breast reduction options is to schedule a consultation with Dr. Mess.
+Our Columbia office is conveniently located and easily accessible from both Washington, D.C. and Baltimore.

 Our surgical estimates are comprehensive.
 Your breast reduction surgery quote will include: